a-cha/c_library/README.md

 - ft_toupper

 #### Get Next Line
-Calling function in a loop allows to read the text available on a file descriptor one line at a time until the EOF.
+Calling function in a loop allows to read the text available on a file descriptor one line at a time until the EOF

 #### And functions written in Assembly language
 - ft_read